 II.
 Practical steps for querying tariffs on wooden furniture

-The Philippines implements a classified tax system for the import of wood products, and the specific tax rate is determined according toHS Codeand product type: Internationally - recognized Safety Standards Ordinary wood products(such as wooden decorations, tableware): subject to an import tariff of 3% - 15% Regional Mandatory Certifications Wooden furniture(HS code series 9403): basic tax rate of 10% - 20%, plus a 12% value - added tax (VAT) Cultural and Religious Norms Logs and semi - finished wood products: may enjoy a preferential tax rate of 0% - 5% (FSC certification required)
+The Philippines implements a classified tax system for the import of wood products, and the specific tax rate is determined according toHS Codeand product type: 1.
+Ordinary wood products(such as wooden decorations, tableware): subject to an import tariff of 3% - 15% 2.
+Wooden furniture(HS code series 9403): basic tax rate of 10% - 20%, plus a 12% value - added tax (VAT) 3.
+Logs and semi - finished wood products: may enjoy a preferential tax rate of 0% - 5% (FSC certification required)

 Note: In 2023, the Philippine Customs specifically imposed a 15% environmental surcharge on products made from endangered species such as rosewood